HongleiXie/hongleixie.github.io/_posts/2015-11-30-Assign-the-same-value-within-group.md

 ---
 layout: post
-title:  "SAS tricks: Assign the same value within group"
+title:  "SAS tricks: Assign the Same Value within Group"
 date:   2015-11-30
 ---
 <span class="dropcap">W</span>e often use `NODUPKEY` or `NODUP` with `BY` statement to filter out duplicates in terms of specified variables in `BY`.
 However, the problem I dealt with today seemed to be a bit tricky.
 And I surprisingly found out how powerful `RETAIN` statement is!
 Let me simplify the problem as follows: